ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_with_aws_s3.md

 ## Migrate your existing binary data to S3

-You can [migrate existing binary data](clustering.md#migrating-to-a-cluster-setup) to S3 using the `php bin/console ibexa:io:migrate-files` command which was added in [EZP-25946](https://issues.ibexa.co/browse/EZP-25946).
+You can [migrate existing binary data](clustering.md#migrating-to-a-cluster-setup) to S3 with the `php bin/console ibexa:io:migrate-files` command that was added in [EZP-25946](https://issues.ibexa.co/browse/EZP-25946).